The-NguyenManhHung/Intercity-Travel-Pattern-Analysis-using-Non-negative-Matrix-Factorization/README.md

 This project is a part of my research on mobility pattern analysis in my Master's course and was converted from my MATLAB code to Python.

 ## Overview
-This project demonstrates how to extract mobility patterns from spatiotemporal data using Non-negative Matrix Factorization (NMF).
+This project demonstrates how to extract mobility patterns from spatiotemporal data using Non-negative Matrix Factorization (NMF), where a non-negative matrix V is factorized into two smaller matrices W and H.

 ## Data
 Traveler data between Japan's 47 prefectures in 2019.